 If a person makes a judgment error in an emergency, the court could deem that the person was not negligent if it determines the person’s actions were reasonable in those specific circumstances.
 However, the person does have to guard against these emergencies.
 For example, allowing children to swim unattended would be negligent behavior even though the person saved a child from drowning.

 Finally, third-party conduct has an impact on whether a court finds a person’s actions negligent.
-A bad truck driver may cause an accident, but if a trucking company knowingly hired that trucker despite a bad driving record, or failed to train or discipline the trucker, that trucking company may also bear liability.
+A bad driver may cause a truck accident in Las Vegas, but if a trucking company knowingly hired that trucker despite a bad driving record, or failed to train or discipline the trucker, that trucking company may also bear liability.

 If you believe someone’s negligent behavior caused your injuries, a free consultation with an experienced personal injury lawyer can answer any questions you have about seeking compensation.